X-League (Japan): Postseason

-At the end of the X1 Super season, the top eight teams in the overall rankings head into the quarterfinals then the semifinals.
+At the end of the Premier season, the top six teams in the overall rankings head into the playoffs.
 Since 2022, the winners of the semifinals would advance to the Rice Bowl.

 The top two teams in the X1 Area compete in the X1 Area Bowl for the chance to advance to the Area/Super promotional matches against the 7th and 8th place X1 Super teams.

 Japan X Bowl

 The two semifinal winners would meet for the league championship in the Japan X Bowl held at the Tokyo Dome.
-Since 1987, Japan X Bowl has decided the X League championship.
+Between 1987 and 2021, the Japan X Bowl has decided the X League championship.
 Until 2002, it was known as the Tokyo Super Bowl.
-The winner of this game goes on to the Rice Bowl to face the winner of the Koshien Bowl, the national college championship game.
+The winner of this game went on to the Rice Bowl to face the winner of the Koshien Bowl, the national college championship game.

 Relegation and Division Replacement games

-The 7th and 8th place team from X1 Super would play a relegation playoff game against the 1st and 2nd place team from the X1 Area league.
+Since 2026, the Premier is played as a closed licensed league with no promotion or relegation.